 In Bristol’s first season at Florida State in 2009, the Seminole defense turned in a GAA of 0.85 allowing 22 goals in over 2,300 minutes of action.
 FSU closed out the year ranked among the best in the ACC finishing fourth in GAA, tied for fourth in goals allowed and fifth in shutouts.
 Bristol’s work with a very young defensive squad, comprised of two sophomores and two freshmen, was on full display right from the very beginning as the defensive unit opened the season posting three consecutive shutouts.
 The Seminoles allowed just seven shots through the first three games including three shots on goal.
 The three shutouts to open the season marked the first time the feat occurred in school history.
 The stifling defense was at it again in the ACC Championship in Cary, N.C., with the Noles recording shutouts in the first two matches of the tournament for just the second time in the program’s existence.

-Florida State continues to receive national recognition for their defensive efforts under Bristol as five Seminole defenders have been honored as semifinalists for the MAC Hermann Trophy.
-Malia Berkely (2019) is the most recent member, joining Kristin Grubka (2014), Kassey Kallman (2013) Ines Jaurena (2011) and Becky Edwards (2009) as the only defenders in Florida State history to be recognized as Hermann Trophy semifinalists.
-Jaurena was back on the list as a semifinalist in 2012 for the second year in a row.
+Florida State continues to receive national recognition for their defensive efforts under Bristol as six Seminole defenders have been honored as semifinalists for the MAC Hermann Trophy.
+Jaelin Howell (2021) and Malia Berkely (2019 and 2021) are recent members as they were finalists during the 2020-21 season.
+Howell went on to become just the second Seminole to win the award.
+They joined Kristin Grubka (2014), Kassey Kallman (2013) Ines Jaurena (2011 and 2012) and Becky Edwards (2009) as the only defenders in Florida State history to be recognized as Hermann Trophy semifinalists.
 Wys’ announcement as a 2013 watch list candidate was the first of its kind by a Seminole goalkeeper.
 Cassie Miller was recognized as a Honda Award nominee after her successful 2016 season.